 - You may feel pain in your amputated limb.
 This can feel like:

 - > Squeezing

+- Shooting

-- > Shooting
+- > Stabbing - Burning

 - Cramping

-- > Stabbing - > Burning - It is common to have phantom pain if you had a lot of pain before your amputation. - Phantom pain may only bother you a bit, or it may be severe (very bad).
+- It is common to have phantom pain if you had a lot of pain before your amputation.

+- Phantom pain may only bother you a bit, or it may be severe (very bad).
 It may be somewhere in between.
-Phantom pain usually gets better over time. - You may feel phantom pain and pain from your surgery or your incision.
-Some things that can make both types of pain worse are: - > Very cold or very hot temperatures - Something tight (like clothes) that blocks blood flow to your leg - Keeping your leg in one position for too long - Feeling upset or anxious
+Phantom pain usually gets better over time.

+- You may feel phantom pain and pain from your surgery or incision.
+Some things that can make both types of pain worse are:

+- › Very hot or very cold temperatures

+- Something tight (like clothing)

+that blocks blood flow to your leg

+- Keeping your leg in one position for too long

+- Feeling upset or anxious

 - Not getting enough sleep

 - > Infection at the incision site

 - An infection or a virus (like a cold, flu, or a throat infection)

-- > Scar tissue forming
+- Scar tissue forming